Technology

 |69%

-Reliability ratings based on responses to a Which? member survey of 1,933 fridge freezer owners in October 2016 and use feedback on members' experiences of the brand that they own.
-The star ratings show how each brand's reliability score compares to other fridge freezer brands.
-Table last updated November 2016.
+Ratings based on a survey of 2,187 Which? members in September 2017.
+Reliability star rating shows how each brand's reliability score compares to other fridge freezer brands.
+Table correct as of December 2017.

 Which fridge freezer brand stays fault free longest?

-You’ve told us that when you buy a fridge freezer you think it should last 11 years before developing a fault.
-But our table below shows those fridge freezer brands that stay fault free the longest.
+You’ve told us that when you buy a fridge freezer you think it should last 13 years before developing a fault.
+But our graphic below shows Which? members those fridge freezer brands that stay fault free longest.

-All ratings based on responses to a Which? member survey of 1,933 fridge freezer owners in October 2016

 How fridge freezer brands compare

-When it comes to how long a fridge freezer stays fault-free, paying more doesn’t guarantee better results.
-In our survey, 12 brands earn a respectable reliability score of between 70 and 79% – these 12 fridge freezer brands include both budget and premium brands.

-In our survey, 76% of Which? members who own a fridge freezer from the most reliable brand reported that their appliance was still fault-free after ten years.
-In contrast, some 40% of members who answered our survey and own a fridge freezer from the least reliable brand had experienced a fault in the first ten years of ownership.
+In our survey, 81% of Which? members who own a fridge freezer from the most reliable brand reported that their appliance was still fault-free after ten years.
+In contrast, more than a third of members who answered our survey and own a fridge freezer from the least reliable brand experienced a fault in the first four years of ownership.

 Common fridge freezer problems